djandyr/docuware-autostore/README.md

 This script addresses lack of automation in DocuWare trays forcing user to manually to store all documents regardless.
 Even if the intelligent indexing confidence score is high (green)

-For scenarios where DocuWare is used to intelligently index large volumes of document or emails lack of automation can quickly become unmaintainable.
+For scenarios where DocuWare is used to intelligently index large volumes of document or emails lack any manual intervention can quickly become unmaintainable.

 ## Install